mmanisaligil/Product-Brand-Master-Data-Governance-System/README.md

 ## Database Connection

 The app defaults to SQLite at `sqlite:////data/app.db` (via `DATABASE_URL`) and runs fully offline.
 The database file lives under `./data/app.db` and is persisted by the Docker volume bind.

+If your platform expects a specific port (e.g., 8080), set `PORT=8080` in the environment so Uvicorn binds correctly.
 ```

 ## Seeded Demo Scenarios